 Alzheimer’s disease has a significant impact on the more than 5 million Americans living with the disease and their 16 million caregivers across the country.
-Currently, 5.5 million Americans aged 65 and older are living with Alzheimer’s and that number is expected to rise to 7.1 million in 2025 as the population continues to age.1 To ensure access to care for these individuals, the CVS Health Foundation has partnered with the Alzheimer’s Association to support the Diagnose, Disclose, and Direct Connect program.
+Currently, 5.5 million Americans aged 65 and older are living with Alzheimer’s and that number is expected to rise to 7.1 million in 2025 as the population continues to age.

 Since entering the partnership in 2016, the CVS Health Foundation has committed $1.1 million to six local chapters of the Alzheimer’s Association to expand efforts to educate providers on Alzheimer’s, deliver resources to individuals and families, and develop best practices for Alzheimer’s care delivery.